gabeclasson/pl-ucb-environmentdiagrams/README.md

 # [Youtube Demo](https://www.youtube.com/watch?v=naG9yE0Ed4M)
 [Click link to view demo.](https://www.youtube.com/watch?v=naG9yE0Ed4M)

+## Documentation
+You can read documentation about how to use and set up the element on the [wiki](https://github.com/gabeclasson/pl-ucb-environmentdiagrams/wiki).

 # PL Environment Diagram Element

 This tool allows environment diagramming problems to be hosted and graded on [PrairieLearn](https://www.prairielearn.com/), an online assessment system.
 Environment diagrams are a kind of interactive program visualization exercise where students are asked to execute a program as a computer would and draw out a diagram representing the state of the computer.